aridjayarecipes/cutesrecipes.web.app/content/post/2214-recipe-of-ultimate-coca-cola-chicken.md

 - "200 ml cocacola"
 - "1/4 cup oil for frying"
 recipeinstructions:
 - "Combine chicken, salt, pepper, garlic powder and wait for about 5 minutes.
-(It&#39;s best to store it in the fridge for about an hour)"
+(It's best to store it in the fridge for about an hour)"
 - "Add flour, katakuriko, and egg to the chicken.
 Mix well."
 - "Heat oil in a pan.
 For better results, fry in two or three batches until golden brown.
 I was feeling lazy, so I just pour all into the pan."
 - "Flip occasionally until the chicken are half-cooked."